andrasq/node-docs/fast_date_formatter.md

 1920k/s down to 1540k/s.

-This is the largest single speedup, but is also the hardest tradeoff to justify -- a steady 2-2.8m/s, or 1.5m/s with bursts of up to 10m/s.
-Depends on the expected usage patterns; some will win big, others lose.
+This is the largest single speedup, but is also the hardest tradeoff to justify -- a steady 2-2.8m/s, or 1.5m/s with bursts of up to 12m/s.
+Depends on the expected usage patterns; some will win, others lose.
 Or it could be made configurable, with result caching enabled/disabled at load time or run time.

 Conclusions
 -----------

-The results speak for themselves -- faster by an order in magnitude (18x) in bursts, 5x faster in the expected case, 3x faster in the worst case.
+The results speak for themselves -- faster by an order in magnitude (21x) in bursts, 5x faster in the expected case, 3x faster in the worst case.

 We didn't address padding (date should show '01' not '1'), leap days,